Dustin-LS/ObsidianNLPScript/README.md

 Here is a complete list of all libraries that are used, in case you run into any troubles: os, nltk, gensim, random, pickle, spacy, shutil

-in the 'StableScriptBackup' folder of the repo, there will be a python script labelled "MarkDownTagger.py"
+in the root directory of the repo, there will be a python script labelled "MDTagger.py"

 Open this file using the rich text editor of your choice.
 Notepad++ will do fine, but I prefer Visual Studio Code.
 Once you are in the file, set the path variable to the path of your obsidian file folder.